laura-hainke/Sleep-SSVEP-Study/README.md

-# Sleep-SSVEP-Study
+# Study: Gamma-Sleep

-This repository will contain materials and scripts for the ongoing "Gamma_Sleep" experiment.
+This repository contains materials and scripts for the Gamma-Sleep experiment (ongoing).